Acquisition (Star Trek: Enterprise): Production

 The writers of "Acquisition", Maria and Andre Jacquemetton, developed a spoken language for the alien race known as the Ferengi.
 Although they had been seen before on screen in previous incarnations of Star Trek, including throughout Star Trek: Deep Space Nine, a spoken language had not been developed.
 The pair wrote the dialogue initially in English, before translating it into French and then breaking it down into syllables.
 They described it as "fun to write".
 The pair had intended for the Ferengi throughout the episode to speak their new language, but this was reduced to only the first act.
 This was the third episode written by the duo, after "Breaking the Ice" and "Dear Doctor".

-Story editor André Bormanis explained in a web chat just before the airing of the episode that they had sought to ensure that Jean-Luc Picard was Captain who made first contact with the Ferengi officially; Bormanis commented that he thought the episode was funny.
+Story editor André Bormanis explained in a web chat, just before the airing of the episode, that they had sought to ensure that Jean-Luc Picard was the captain who made first contact with the Ferengi officially; Bormanis commented that he thought the episode was funny.
 The Ferengi made their first appearance in the Star Trek: The Next Generation episode "The Last Outpost", having been developed by franchise creator Gene Roddenberry and producer Herbert Wright.
 The events of the episode "The Battle" established that it was Picard on board the USS Stargazer at the Battle of Maxia that made the official first contact with the race on behalf of the Federation.
 Mike Sussman said it was "one of the more controversial choices, but I think we structured the show in a way that preserves Picard's first contact with them".
 He also joked that (chronologically) first contact with the Ferengi really occurred at Roswell in 1947 (in the Deep Space Nine episode "Little Green Men").

 Director James Whitmore, Jr. had directed episodes of 24, Buffy the Vampire Slayer, Roswell, The X-Files and many other shows.
 He occasionally acts in the episodes he directs, and he appeared in several episodes of Quantum Leap starring Scott Bakula, of which he directed 15 episodes.
 Whitmore also directed the season 2 episode "Future Tense".

 The guest cast featured three former Star Trek alumni including Clint Howard who had appeared in the original Star Trek episode "The Corbomite Maneuver" as Balok.
 Ethan Phillips had appeared as Neelix, a main cast character in Star Trek: Voyager, as well as the Ferengi doctor Farek in The Next Generation episode "Ménage à Troi".
 The third alumnus was Jeffrey Combs who had appeared as several characters such as Weyoun and the Ferengi Brunt in Star Trek: Deep Space Nine.
 Combs had already appeared in Enterprise as the Andorian Shran, and would continue to do so for the rest of the series.
 He said that being asked to appear as a Ferengi once again took him by surprise, but that Krem was "a world's away" from the Brunt character, which pleased him.